microsoft/vscode-wiki/Performance-Issues.md

   - When the performance issue happens on startup, start the profiler and then reload the window using "<kbd>F1</kbd> > Reload Window."
   - Save the profile to a file and attach the file to your issue.

+#### Renderer process hanging

+If the renderer process stops responding, and you can reproduce the issue, follow the steps in [Runtime Debugging](Runtime-Debugging) to collect a trace.

 <a name="shared-process"/>

 ### The Shared process consumes a lot of CPU